mvac7/SDCC_TEXTMODE_MSXROM_Lib/README.md

 Includes functions for screen initialization and printing of texts and numbers.

 Supports the following display modes:
-- Text 1 (screen 0, 40 columns)
+- Text1 (Screen 0, 40 columns)
-- Text 2 (screen 0, 80 columns) Requires MSX with V9938 and BIOS that supports this mode.
+- Text2 (Screen 0, 80 columns) Requires MSX with V9938 and BIOS that supports this mode.
-- Graphic 1 (screen 1, 32 columns)
+- Graphic1 (Screen 1, 32 columns)

 In this project you will find two libraries for different environments:
 - **textmode_MSXBIOS** Uses the MSX BIOS.
 It takes up very little memory.
 You can use it to develop applications in ROM format or programs that run from MSX BASIC environment.
 - **textmode_MSXDOS** Uses the MSX BIOS functions via inter-slot call (CALSLT).
 You can use it to develop applications for the MSX-DOS environment.

-This library uses the functions of the MSX BIOS, so it is designed to develop applications for ROM or MSXBASIC environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.
+Use this library for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

 You can access the documentation here with [`How to use the library`](docs/HOWTO.md).